Our Core values

 To provide the proper support to survivors on their path to self sufficiency.

-domestic violence victims are becoming homeless because they finally left their violent and abusive homes.
+domestic violence victims are becoming displaced and homeless after leaving their violent and abusive homes.

 DID YOU KNOW?
 According to the NNEDV Snapshot Census done on September 14, 2016, there were 11,991 unmet requests.
 That means there were 11,991 people turned away from the shelter IN ONE DAY!